w314/notes/javaNotes/javaQA.md

 - `hashCode()`
 - `toString()`

+#### `toString()`

+The `toString()` method is automatically called if you print an Object.
+Usually, this is overridden to provide human-readable output.
+Otherwise, you will print out fully.qualified.ClassName@memoryAddress

+#### `equals(Object o)`

+The `equals(Object o)` method compares two Objects.
+The == operator also compares objects, but only the memory address (i.e. will return true if and only if the variables refer to the exact same object in memory).
+By default, and unless you explicitly override it, the equals method simply calls the == operator.

 In Object class `equals()` is true if we compare the same instance, for value objects we may want to compare based on property values.

 - two instances of _Person_ with same name and birthday should be different
 - we may want to two instances of _Money_ with same ammount and currancy be the same, in this case we have to change both the `equals()` and `hashCode()` methods

+#### `hashCode()`

+The `hashCode()` method returns a hash code - a number that puts instances of a class into a finite number of categories.

+There are a few rules that the method follows:

+- You are expected to override hashCode() if you override equals()
+- The result of hashCode() should not change in a program
+- if .equals() returns true, the hash codes should be equal
+- if .equals() returns false, the hash codes do not have to be distinct.
+However, doing so will help the performance of hash tables.

+#### `.finalize()` _DEPRECIATED_

+Finally, the `.finalize()` method is called by the garbage collector when it determines there are no more references to the object.
+It can be overriden to perform cleanup activities before garbage collection, although it has been deprecated in newer versions of Java.

 ### 3.10 What state and behavior would you define in a parent class but not a subclass?

+Example:
+Animal:
+age, name, abstract makeNoise, sleep

 ### 3.11 What state and behavior would you define in a subclass but not in the parent class?

+Example
+Animal:
+age, name, abstract makeNose, sleep
+Dog: growl

-### 3.12 What are the SOLID design principles and are they important?
+### 3.12 What are the SOLID design principles and why are they important?

+- SRP - Single Responsibility Principle
+- OCP - Open Closed Principle
+- LSP - Liskov Substitution Principle
+- ISP - Interface Segregation Principle
+- DIP - Dependency Inversion Principle

+#### `Single Responsibility Principle (SRP)`

-- `Single Responsibility Principle (SRP)`: A class should have only one purpose, focusing on a single responsibility or task.
+- A class should have only one purpose, focusing on a single responsibility or task.
+- EXAMPLE: pulling data from a server, manipulating and storing it in a database is not single responsibility

+#### `Open-Closed Principle (OCP)`:

-- `Open-Closed Principle (OCP)`: Software entities should be open for extension but closed for modification, enabling flexibility and avoiding modification of existing code.
+- Software entities should be open for extension but closed for modification
+- you should be able to **add new functionality to a system without modifying its existing** code
+- we use `abstract classes` and `interfaces` to achieve the `Open Close Principle`
+- EXAMPLE: have an abstract area method in a shape class, that can be implemented differentle in triangles and squares, rather than if statements in shape class that have to be modified any time a new shape is introduced

+#### `Liskov Substitution Principle (LSP)`

-- `Liskov Substitution Principle (LSP)`: Objects of a superclass should be replaceable with objects of their subclasses without effecting the consistency of the program's behavior.
+- Objects of a superclass should be replaceable with objects of their subclasses
+- any instance of a base class should be able to be replaced by an instance of a subclass without affecting the correctness of the program
+- This means that, given that class B is a subclass of class A, we should be able to pass an object of class B to any method that expects an object of class A and the method should not give any weird output in that case.
+- This is the expected behavior, because when we use inheritance we assume that the child class inherits everything that the superclass has.
+The child class extends the behavior but never narrows it down.
+- EXAMPLE:

+#### `Interface Segregation Principle (ISP)`

+- is about separating interfaces, many client-specific interfaces are better than one general-purpose interface
-- `Interface Segregation Principle (ISP)`: Clients should not be forced to depend on interfaces they do not use, emphasizing specific interfaces tailored to clients' needs and reducing unnecessary dependencies.
+- Clients should not be forced to depend on interfaces they do not use
-- `Dependency Inversion Principle (DIP)`: High-level modules should not depend on low-level modules; both should depend on abstractions, promoting loose coupling and dependency inversion through abstractions.
+- EXAMPLE vehicle interface with opendoors() method and Bike class implementing vehicle interface and mock implement opendoors() method

+#### `Dependency Inversion Principle (DIP)`

+- our classes should depend upon interfaces or abstract classes instead of concrete classes and functions
+- if the `OCP (Open Closed Principle)` is the goal of `OO` architecture, `DIP (Dependency Inversion Principle)` is the primary mechanism to achive it

 ### 3.13 What is Maven?
 Why would we use it?

 `Maven` is a tool that can be used for building and managing any Java-based project.

-- A build automation and dependency management tool for Java.
+We use it as Maven helps in:

+- Simplifying the build process
+- Adding jars and dependencies
+- Documenting project information with change logs and reports
+- Integration with source control systems (Git)

 Maven project configuration and dependencies are handled via the `Project Object Model`, defined in the `pom.xml` file.
+This file contains information about the project, is used to build the project, includes project dependencies and plugins.

+Some important tags within the pom.xml file include:

+- `<project>` - this is the root tag of the file
+- `<modelVersion>` - defining which version of the page object model to be used
+- `<name>` - name of the project
+- `<properties>` - project-specific settings
+- `<dependencies>` - this is where you put your Java dependencies you want to use.
+Each one needs a `<dependency>`, which has:
+  - `<groupId>`
+  - `<artifactId>`
-- A testing framework
+  - `<version>`
-- A logging library which allows for multiple logging thresholds
-- A library of tools for adding functionality to a Java application
+- `<plugins>` - for 3rd party plugins that work with Maven

 ### 3.14 What is the SDLC?
 Why is it important?